tiffanyec/206bFinalProjectWebsite/index.md

 ### Xinghao Zhu

 ### Guangzhao Yang
-I am a 5th year EECS M.S. student concentrated in Robotics and System Control, and currently work in Professor Ronald S. Fearing's Biomimetic Millisystems Laboratory on legged millirobots cooperation.
+Guangzhao is a 5th year EECS M.S. student concentrated in Robotics and System Control, and currently works in Professor Ronald S. Fearing's Biomimetic Millisystems Laboratory on legged millirobots cooperation.

 ### Ting Xu

 ### Tiffany Cappellari
+Tiffany is a current 3rd year undergradtuate student at the University of California, Berkeley studying Electrical Engineering and Computer Science.
+She has previously taken 106a before taking 106b.